 Who Needs A CRM?

 Who needs a CRM system?
 Long story short, the answer is any company that strives to make interaction with customers better.
 Both B2B and B2C companies can reap the benefits of CRM software for sales.
 B2B companies usually aim to obtain loyal customers and build stable partnerships.
 B2C companies have to react to customers’ requests as fast as possible and process huge amounts of data every day.

 The State of the CRM Market

 The CRM software market is constantly growing with more and more solutions for small businesses, in particular, launched every now and then.
 It’s impossible to deny that there is a demand for CRM systems among small businesses.
 Based on our company’s own experience, this type of software solution is particularly popular with IT companies and real estate firms.

 However, all industries benefit from implementing a CRM.
 In fact, studies indicate that 95% of small businesses require a CRM.

-The functionality of a CRM system can be divided into the following categories:
+The functionality of a CRM software for Small Business can be divided into the following categories: